Tchenzie/machine_vision_project/README.md

 Hough Line Transforms work by using the polar equation associated with a given line.
 For any given point, there is an infinite set of lines which go through that point, and the parameters of those lines (the polar radius and angle) define a sinusoidal curve.
 For collinear points, these sinusoidal curves intersect, meaning that they can be used to locate lines within an image by treating each pixel as a cartesian coordinate.

-OpenCV provides a simple way to implement this by calling the method cv2.HoughLines(args).
-Here is the output generated with a threshold of 200:

-Maze intersection with binary mask applied and Hough Lines shown in purple
+OpenCV provides a simple way to implement this by calling the method cv2.HoughLines() or cv2.HoughLinesP() for probabilistic Hough Lines.
+Here, we have generated a maze intersection with a binary mask applied and probabilistic Hough Lines (arguments threshold=50, minLineLength=5, and maxLineGap=20) overlaid in purple:
-Arguments: threshold=200

 ![Hough lines superimposed on filtered image](/machine_vision/machine_vision/IntersectionHoughLines.jpg)

-Maze intersection with binary mask applied and Probabilistic Hough Lines shown in purple
-Arguments: threshold=50, minLineLength=5, maxLineGap=20

 ## Lessons Learned